 Now, amazed that Jesus knew all about him, in advance, Nathaniel declared that Jesus had to be the Messiah, the Son of God, and King of Israel!

 He would soon learn that there are no secrets from God.
 All things are naked and lay open before Him.
 (Heb 4:13)

 Nathaniel's heart had been prepared beforehand for this moment, perhaps under the Fig Tree.

 Christ being very respectful and tender toward him, raises his hopes and expectations; and in the next verse says:

 Verses 50: "Jesus answered him, "Because I said to you, 'I saw you under the fig tree,' do you believe?
 You will see greater things than these."

-Jesus was pleased with Nathaniel's faith and promised that he would seen even greater things.
+Jesus was pleased with Nathaniel's faith and promised that he would see even bigger things.

-With the help of Christ's wonderful faith building response and blessings, their faith will develop into an Abrahamic type of faith, with a powerful, expectant, inner knowing and assurance.
+With the help of Christ's marvelous faith building response and blessings, their faith will develop into an Abrahamic type of faith, with a powerful, expectant, inner knowing and assurance.